abhatt349/winter-2020-codefest-submissions-ray-tracers/README.md

 # Hunter CS Winter 2019 CodeFest

 # Team Info
-### Team name:
+### Team name: Ray Tracers
 ### Team members (format: GitHub username, last name, first name):
--
+- @andymina, Mina, Andy
--
+- @kushendra1, Ramrup, Kushendra
--
+- @ama3489, Ma, Alyssa
 -
 -
 -

 ### Group info (check all that apply - add an X in the [ ])
 - [ ] We are a CUNY2X bootcamp cohort team
-- [ ] We are a Daedalus / Google Mentored group
+- [x] We are a Daedalus / Google Mentored group
 - [ ] We are a beginner group (only completed CSCI 12700)
 - [ ] We plan to attend the final event on 1/31 at Google (time TBD)
-- As attendance is highly important, if you checked the above box but only some members will be attending, please indicate the number here: ___
+- As attendance is highly important, if you checked the above box but only some members will be attending, please indicate the number here: _0_

 # General Info
 ## Theme: Create a Passion Project - Make something you've always wanted to build!